Rosewood1985/ai-sports-edge/memory-bank/progress.md

 2. **Testing**

-   - 🔄 Create unit tests for accessible components (In Progress)
+   - ✅ Create unit tests for accessible components
-   - 🔄 Implement color contrast testing (In Progress)
+   - ✅ Implement color contrast testing
    - 🔄 Test with screen readers on iOS and Android (In Progress)
    - ✅ Create QA documentation for manual accessibility testing